Exawind/amr-wind/docs/sphinx/theory/theory.rst

 Using the perturbational form implies that the hydrostatic pressure is removed from the pressure variable, including its output.
 This means that the solution to the Poisson equation is actually the perturbational pressure, :math:`p'`, not :math:`p`.
 If the full pressure, :math:`p`, is desired for analysis or postprocessing purposes, the hydrostatic pressure can be added back to the pressure field via the input argument ``ICNS.reconstruct_true_pressure = true``.
 In order for this to operate in the code, the reference pressure field must be defined for the specific flow case being run.

 - An example of this is in physics/multiphase/Multiphase.cpp.
 To construct the reference pressure field, the reference gravity term must be integrated.
-This particular example assumes that the reference density only varies in z (or is constant), gravity acts only in z, and the hydrostatic pressure at zhi is equal to 0.
+This particular example assumes that the reference density only varies in z (or is constant), gravity acts only in z, and the hydrostatic pressure at the high z boundary is equal to 0.

 - In mathematical form, the derivation and calculation of the full pressure is as follows: